 Immediate manifestations for a family of a lack of good food are shown in increased infant mortality and rising incidences of malnutrition.
 Diseases and nutritional status are of course inextricably intertwined with the failure of food production to keep up with population growth.

-For the landless agricultural laborer, subsistence farmer, or recent immigrant to urban slums, growth in family size nearly always results in the average daily calorie supply per person falling below the minimum required for normal activity.
+For the landless agricultural labourer, subsistence farmer, or recent immigrant to urban slums, growth in family size nearly always results in the average daily calorie supply per person falling below the minimum required for normal activity.

 For an adult programmed into the permanent malaise of malnutrition, reduced activity, and functional efficiency reduces employment opportunities and income.